dylanfisher/forest/README.md

 Forest aims to include the following features out of the box.

 ### Pages
-Pages are versionable, schedulable and draftable.
-Each page is composed of a series of page blocks that a user can use to create dynamic page layouts.
+Pages are versionable (coming soon), schedulable and draftable.
+Each page is composed of a series of blocks that a user can use to create dynamic page layouts.
 Additional blocks are easy to develop using regular Ruby classes and methods.
 Forest doesn't use any custom DSL.

 ### Media Browser
-An advanced media browser, similar to Wordpress, is included by default and features multi-file drag and drop upload, and an easy to use modal interface for selecting associated files.
+An intuitive media browser, similar to Wordpress, is included by default and features multi-file drag and drop upload, and an easy to use modal interface for selecting associated files.

 ### Menus
-An easy to use draggable, nestable interface for managing menus, similar to Wordpress.
+A draggable, nestable interface for managing menus, similar to Wordpress.

 ### Users
-Users and user groups, a permissions system, and secure authentication.
+Users and user groups, a permissions system, and secure authentication using Devise.

 ## Usage
 Forest runs as an engine.
 To get started using this gem, create a new rails app and add the forest gem to your gemfile.